JH

 Move

 SkillVault Desktop is a single pane that reads your Claude Code config across every project, surfaces what is actually wired up, and lets you install vetted skills/hooks/commands from a marketplace with one click.
-The harder design call was the diff: when a user installs a skill, they see exactly which files change, with rollback.
+The part I sweated most was the install diff: when you install a skill, you see exactly which files change, with rollback.
 I built it on Tauri so it stays a 12 MB binary instead of a 200 MB Electron app, and the marketplace is just signed manifests in a public repo so anyone can publish without a backend.

 Outcome